This is a short alley in Richmond town centre with on its corners, two restaurants, a pub and a community hall.

 Opposite is the Odd Fellows Memorial Hall, built in the 18th century, probably when much of the area was developing, as the road used to lead to the former Palace, making it quite fashionable.

 The Odd Fellows is an international fraternity first founded in London in 1710, although it claims an admittedly dubious heritage back to Roman times.
-Although the origins are unclear, in 18th century England, they were mainly made up from smaller trade guilds that were too small to become full scale Livery Companies.
+Although the origins are unclear, in 18th century England, they were mainly made up of smaller trade guilds that were too small to become full-scale Livery Companies.